nilportugues/php-cache/README.md

 - **PostgreSql:** PostgreSqlAdapter
 - **Sqlite:** SqliteAdapter

-### 4. Usage
+### 4. Example

+    The more cache levels the slower the cache system will be, so leverage the cache to your needs.
+    Maybe you don't need a fallback mechanism at all!
+This is just an example.

 **1st level cache**: Redis (PredisAdapter) is our main cache, in a dedicated server.

 **2nd level cache**: Memcached (MemcachedAdapter) as fallback mechanism, available in the same machine as our PHP script.

 **Application cache**: InMemoryAdapter, used to avoid hiting the external caches on repeated operations and is shared by all cache layers.

-The more cache levels the slower the cache system will be, so leverage the cache to your needs.
-Maybe you don't need a fallback mechanism at all!

 #### 4.1.
 Configuration